AthiraThulasi/Calculator-TestNG-Maven/README.md

 ## How to Run ?
 mvn clean test

+This command:
+- Removes old build files to ensure a fresh start
+- Compiles the project
+- Runs all TestNG test cases
+- Generates test reports using Maven Surefire Plugin

 ## Through this project, I gained understanding of:

 - Importance of standard Maven project structure for scalability and maintainability